Sidh-Sharma/LMS_Transfer_between_RDBMS_using_Gilhari/README.md

 >[!NOTE]
 >Gilhari is a product of Software Tree, LLC.
-Use is permitted only with a valid license as issued by Software Tree, LLC.
-FOr more information, please refer to Software Tree's [website](https://www.softwaretree.com)
+For more information, please refer to Software Tree's [website](https://www.softwaretree.com)